scala2ts/scala2ts-core/README.md

 # scala2ts-core

-**Note: There is no current stable version in Maven yet.
-This is a WIP.
-You can pull and publish locally if you want to try it out.
-Documentation will be updated accordingly.**

----

 > Transform your Scala classes, objects and traits into Typescript interfaces and classes

 This repository contains the parser, transpiler and renderer for the scala2ts